Key Specs of Ford Endeavour

-Ford Endeavour Variants: It is offered in three variants: Titanium AT 4X2, Titanium+ AT 4X2 and Titanium+ AT 4X4.
+Ford Endeavour Variants: It is available in four variants: Titanium AT, Titanium+ AT 4x2, Titanium+ AT 4x4, and Sport AT.

-Ford Endeavour Seating Capacity: The Endeavour gets a 7-seater layout.
+Ford Endeavour Seating Capacity: The Endeavour can seat up to seven people.

-Ford Endeavour Powertrain: Ford offers the BS6 Endeavour only with one diesel engine: a 2.0-litre, 4-cylinder turbo-diesel unit producing 170PS and 420Nm while mated to a 10-speed AT transmission (a first in India).
+Ford Endeavour Powertrain: Ford offers the BS6 Endeavour with one diesel engine: a 2.0-litre, 4-cylinder turbo-diesel unit producing 170PS and 420Nm while paired to a 10-speed AT transmission (a first in India).
 There is no manual transmission on offer.
-It is offered with both 2WD and AWD drivetrains.
+It comes with both 2WD and 4WD drivetrains.

-Ford Endeavour Features: On the features front, FordPass connected car technology debuted with the BS6 Endeavour and is offered as standard.
-It allows users to perform remote vehicle operations, track its live location, and get an overview of the car’s telematics via the smartphone app.
+Ford Endeavour Features: It gets FordPass connected car technology as standard, allowing users to perform remote vehicle operations, track its live location, and get an overview of the car’s telematics via the smartphone app.
 Other features such as active noise cancellation for the cabin, semi-autonomous parallel park assist, power-folding third-row seats, dual-zone climate control, and a panoramic sunroof continue to remain on offer.
-It also comes with the 8-inch SYNC 3 touchscreen infotainment system with Apple CarPlay and Android Auto connectivity.
+It also gets an 8-inch SYNC 3 touchscreen infotainment system with Apple CarPlay and Android Auto connectivity.

-Ford Endeavour Safety: Standard safety features include seven airbags, tyre pressure monitoring system, and hill launch assist.
+Ford Endeavour Safety: Safety features on offer include seven airbags, tyre pressure monitoring system and hill launch assist.

 Ford Endeavour price list (Variants)

 |Titanium 4X2 AT1996 cc, Automatic, Diesel, 13.9 kmpl||Rs.29.99 Lakh*|